Professor David W Mills

 Prior to being a financier, Jeffrey served as a principal and CEO of Machine Works Corporation, a lower middle market aerospace manufacturing company.
 His experience leading a business in the highly-regulated aerospace manufacturing industry has led to his appreciation of the need to work closely with regulators while adopting technological solutions to innovate in the sector.
 This successful approach has been brought over to US Capital Global, where leveraging innovation and regulatory developments has been a key driver in the firm’s growth as a FinTech investment bank.

-Today, Peter spends much of his time working with the large banks and payment firms as they look to transform their legacy businesses - often through building partnerships with the FinTech community; with retailers both in Europe and internationally who are looking to take advantage of the changing payments landscape to better serve their customers; and with the FinTechs themselves to support their drive to scale and engagement with the incumbent players.
+Today, Peter spends much of his time working with the large banks and payment firms as they look to transform their legacy businesses - often through building partnerships with the FinTech community; with payments firms who are looking to take advantage of the changing landscape to build new business models and relationships; and with the FinTechs themselves to support their drive to scale and engagement with the incumbent players.

 City A.M.’s Crypto Insider

 Best known as a leading commentator, connector and influencer in the U.K. Blockchain space, James founded Crypto A.M. in partnership with London’s City AM newspaper launching on 18th June 2018 as a double page spread.
 City A.M. to date are the only mainstream publisher to have such a dedicated regular section covering AI, Blockchain, Crypto and DLT.